arielgee/Sage-Like/.misc/tasks.md

 * move InfoBubble from common.js to own file and add to panel.htm (before panel.js)
 * create new file '/syndication/helpers.js' with all the small classes relevant to syndication and add before /syndication/feed.js where used
 * move PageDataByInjection from common.js to own file and add to panel.htm (before discoveryView.js) - or, since it's small, add just to discoveryView.js
+* move TreeItemType from common.js to own file and add to panel.htm (before contextMenu.js)
 ---

 ## Now
-* move TreeItemType from common.js to own file and add to panel.htm (before contextMenu.js)
+* remove semicolon after classes
 >> STANDING TASK: Check the <select> control in the preferences page.
 Are the colors of the <option> in dark mode are readable when hoverd
 ---